 Canadians are taught to peg the symbolic start of Canada’s European settlement to 1534, when a French explorer named Jacques Cartier (1491-1557) sailed across the Atlantic Ocean from Europe and entered the Gulf of St. Lawrence.
 As the traditional story goes, he planted a giant crucifix into the shore of what is now Gaspé, Quebec, claiming all he could see for the King of France.

-Buoyed by their success in New France, the French gradually moved east from the St. Lawrence coast towards the Great Lakes and then traveled down the Mississippi River.
-In 1682, they claimed much of the middle of North America, including the Mississippi Basin and Ohio Valley, as a massive French territory called Louisiana, where they began establishing further cities and settlements.
+Buoyed by their success in New France, the French gradually moved west from the St. Lawrence coast towards the Great Lakes and then traveled down the Mississippi River.
+In 1682, they claimed much of the middle of North America, including the Mississippi Basin and Ohio Valley, as a massive French territory called Louisiana, where they began establishing more cities and settlements.

-The British, meanwhile, landed in North America around the same time as Champlain, and quickly set about building thriving little colonies of their own in the territory just south of New France.
-Starting with the famous settlements of Jamestown (1607), Plymouth (1620), and Boston (1630), the British would eventually assemble an impressive collection of 13 separate colonies along the eastern coast of North America, from Massachusetts in the north all the way down to Georgia in the south.
+The British, meanwhile, landed in North America around the same time as Champlain, and quickly set about building thriving little colonies of their own in an area just south of New France and east of Louisiana.
+Starting with the famous settlements of Jamestown (1607), Plymouth (1620), and Boston (1630), the British would eventually build an impressive set of 13 colonies occupying most of the eastern coast of North America, from Massachusetts in the north all the way down to Georgia in the south.

 Armed conflict between rival groups of traders broke out almost immediately, and the years between 1613 and 1756 are known as the era of the Fur Wars, marked by near-constant violence between French, English, and aboriginal forces as everyone battled to seize land from one another or merely hold what they already had.
-This back-and-forth led to many brutal episodes, the most infamous being a 1755 British attack on France’s Fort Beauséjour in Acadia, which led to the forcible deportation of all of the colony’s French residents, many of whom wound up relocating to Louisiana.
+This back-and-forth led to many brutal episodes, the most infamous being a 1755 British attack on France’s Fort Beauséjour on the Acadian peninsula, which led to the forcible deportation of all of that area’s French residents, known as Acadians, many of whom wound up relocating to Louisiana.

-Steadily worsening relations between France and England in both North America and Europe saw the small conflicts of the Fur Wars gradually escalate into an all-out war for total control of the American continent.
+Steadily worsening relations between France and England in North America (as well as back home in Europe) saw the small conflicts of the Fur Wars gradually escalate into an all-out war for total control of the American continent.
 Described as either the North American front of the European Seven Years War (1756-1763) or a purely North American conflict called the French and Indian War (1754-1763), it’s easily the most important military episode in Canadian history.

-The terms of the Treaty of Paris (1763) that ended the war were devastating from a French perspective: all of New France and most of Louisiana was given to England, while the remaining scraps, for complicated geopolitical reasons, went to Spain.
+The Treaty of Paris (1763) that ended the war was devastating from a French perspective: all of New France and most of Louisiana was given to England, while the remaining scraps were — for complicated geopolitical reasons — given to Spain.
 French rule of North America had effectively ended.
 But the Brits weren’t completely sore winners.
 In 1774, New France was reorganized into a British colony called Quebec, governed by a charter known as the Quebec Act that promised to continue French law, protect the Catholic religion (which most French colonists practiced), and respect the unique French style of farming, known as the seigneurial system.
 Promising to honour these traditions was controversial in England and among English colonists in North America, as they were seen as being quite anti-British.
-But given Quebec’s large population was overwhelmingly French, the English didn’t have a lot of options if they wanted to keep the peace.
+But given Quebec’s large population was overwhelmingly French, the British government felt they didn’t have a lot of options if they wanted to maintain peace in their new French colony.

-Controversy over the Quebec compromise quickly spread throughout the rest of British North America, and barely had the Seven Years War ended when unrest began to rumble in England’s 13 colonies south of Quebec.
-In the aftermath of the French defeat, many New Englanders resented the way their British rulers chose to handle the new political realities of North America, and grew particularly sour once London began limiting their ability to migrate and settle in Britain’s newly-acquired western territories in the former Louisiana.
+Controversy over the Quebec compromise quickly spread throughout the rest of British North America, and barely had the Seven Years War ended when unrest began to rumble in England’s 13 colonies south of the former New France.
+In the aftermath of the French defeat, many New Englanders resented the way their British rulers chose to handle the new political realities of North America, and grew particularly sour once the British government began limiting their ability to migrate and settle in England’s newly-acquired western territories in the former Louisiana.
 The war against France had also proven tremendously expensive for Great Britain, which led to dramatic and unpopular tax hikes on colonials and a scaling back of democratic rights to silence complaints.

-In 1776, a group of influential New England politicians declared independence from Britain and launched a self-styled Revolutionary War (1775-1783) — backed by France — that ended with the establishment of a new country on eastern North American free from British rule: the United States of America.
+In 1776, a group of influential New England politicians declared independence from Britain and launched a self-styled Revolutionary War (1775-1783) — backed by the government of France — that ended with the establishment of a new country on eastern North American free from British rule: the United States of America.

 The Revolutionary War was not universally popular in the 13 colonies, either.
-Like the Quebecers and Nova Scotians, large segments of the New England population did not support the idea of breaking with British rule, and after war broke out, many fled northward to Quebec, seeking to live somewhere where England was still in charge.
-These migrants, dubbed Loyalists for their steadfast allegiance to Britain and its king, are some of the most romanticized characters of Canadian history, but their precise motivations remain debated.
+Like the Quebecers and Nova Scotians, around a quarter of the New England population did not support the idea of breaking with British rule, and after war broke out, many families fled northward to Quebec, seeking to live somewhere where England was still in charge.
+These migrants, dubbed Loyalists for their allegiance to Britain and its king, are some of the most romanticized characters of Canadian history, but their precise motivations remain debated.